Veto vs Alter

 - You need ephemeral, scope-narrowed OAuth tokens per request

-- You're connecting agents to many third-party services (100+ connectors)
+- You are connecting agents to many third-party services (broad connector catalog)

 - You want managed credential lifecycle (rotation, expiry, revocation)